Rook Script

 Ei ei /ei/ plate, great, sail, pang, chair, there, carry, berry

-Note that the letter(s) used in standard spelling with the Latin alphabet do not always correspond to the letters used in rook script.
-In rook script, spelling is determined by sounds alone, with minimal deference to continuity with historical spellings.
+Note that the letter(s) used in standard spelling with the Latin alphabet do not neatly correspond to the letters used in rook script.
+In rook script, spelling is determined by sounds, rather than historical spelling.

 Home